EU investment plan may have no added value, auditors say

 The overall level of error for payments has declined to 3.8 percent last year from 4.4 percent of spending in 2014, the report found.

-Lehne, a former centre-right lawmaker who became head of the ECA this month, said that this decline is not sufficient.
+Lehne, a former center-right lawmaker who became head of the ECA this month, said that this decline is not sufficient.
 The ECA's target for errors is 2 percent.

 He added that the decrease in the level of errors is also not relevant from a statistical standpoint and therefore may not even have occurred.
 The court audits EU accounts on the basis of samples.